openxc/vi-firmware/docs/platforms/crosschasm-c5.rst

 you have the USB cable attached to your computer and to the C5, follow the same steps to upload as for the :doc:`chipKIT Max32 <max32>`.

-The OpenXC C5 units are pre-programmed with the bootloader.

 .. _bootloader:

 Bootloader